mariusndini/scrape-azure-public-ips/readme.md

 ## Azure Public IP Web Scrape for Allow - Listing

-<p style='background-color:red'>PLEASE NOTE - THIS IS A UNSUPPORTED AND UNRELIABLE FOR LONG DURATIONS - USE AT YOUR OWN DISCRETION</p>
+#### PLEASE NOTE - THIS IS A UNSUPPORTED AND UNRELIABLE - USE AT YOUR OWN DISCRETION - FOR DOCUMENTATION PURPOSES ONLY

 This document details allow-listing PowerBI cloud services IPs through Snowflake Network Policies in an automated fashion.
 Please note - this is a kludgy and hack way to accomplish this task.
 The only other option to date is to do this manually on a weekly basis when the IPs change.